hbanko/GearIndicator/README.md

 The program does what is promised.
 Based on the voltage detected on the ADC it will show N or 1 to 6 on the 8x8 matrix display.
 It also display a Suzuki logo at start which can be changed of course.
 One button can be used to switch between high and low brightness (day/night).
 I would have rather used a photo resistor for that but the ESP8266 only got one ADC.
 The numbers/signs are generated with an online tool - the link to it is in the code.
 As we got wireless I am making use of it.
 There are the following options:

 http://ip/demo - show all signs/numbers sequentially on the display

-http://ip/learn - this starts a 3 minute long process reading valued from ADC and storing them in gears.txt.
-This is the time where you start your motorcycle and shift through all gears http://ip/show - displays the values we just stored in gears.txt.
+http://ip/learn - this starts a 3 minute long process reading values from the ADC pin and storing them in gears.txt.
+This is the time where you start your motorcycle and shift through all gears

+http://ip/show - displays the values we just stored in gears.txt.
 This is the tool you use to change the values in the program code for every gear.
-It is unlikely that my values work for you - they are also dependant on the voltage divider you use. http://ip/reset - deletes the gears.txt file and might require a reboot of the ESP.
+It is unlikely that my values work for you - they are also dependant on the voltage divider you use.

+http://ip/reset - deletes the gears.txt file and might require a reboot of the ESP.
 It is actually unnecessary - everytime you start /learn it will overwrite the old values.
 But keep in mind that this does not change your program code - thats always something that needs to be done.

+4. Parts List

+1x ESP8266 (e.g. NodeMCU eBay $8 or Jaycar XC3800 $39), 1x 8x8 MAX7219 LED Matrix (Jaycar XC4499), 1x Small case, 2 Resistor and some wires